vbilopav/vb-spa/README.md

 #### Bi-directional model binding

-Model binding means ability to declare some data model in you model and when you change some value in your data model, some UI should change also.
-That means that model and UI model are bind.
-Bi-directional means when you change value in your UI element, model should change too.
-This can be achieved declaratively (trough HTML, without any special syntax) or programmatically (trough code telling your model with whom to bind).
+Model binding means that you can declare some data model that can be binded to your UI easily.
+When you change the stae of UI, model changes too.
+When you change your model, UI changes too.
+That is awesome.

 More info on wiki...

 #### Build tool